zilverline/sequent/README.md

 ## Releasing

-Change the version in `lib/version.rb`.
-Commit this change.
+Ensure the version in `lib/version.rb` is the new version.
+If not change it and commit this change.

 Then run `rake release`.
 A git tag will be created and pushed, and the new version of the gem will be pushed to rubygems.

+Increase version to working version.

 ## Running the specs